 Less than 1 in 100 people filing returns on income less than $200,000 faced an audit last year, compared to just over 3% of persons reporting income over $200,00.
 Among those reporting at least $1 million in earnings, 1 in 9 were audited.

 The more you earn, the more likely you need the depth of knowledge as is found at our Scottsdale CPA firm.
-If you have a complex return, high income or both, you should explain your exact situation and get the appropriate accounting and consulting assistance.
+If you have a complex return, high income or both, you should explain your exact situation and get the appropriate tax and accounting and consulting assistance.

 Don’t be afraid to claim what is rightfully yours.
 Do be aware of the requisite restrictions, limitations and qualifications needed to be audit-proof – especially when claiming deductions that are known to result in close IRS scrutiny.